 Bayou Liu is a Gateway Award Recipient and an Assistant Professor in the Department of Pathology at the University of Utah.
 His research focuses on autoimmune diseases (e.g., type I diabetes) via understanding self-antigen recognition by the immune system.

-Holger Russ is a HIRN New Investigator and an Assistant Professor of Pediatrics at the University of Colorado Denver.
+Holger Russ is a HIRN New Investigator and recently became an Associate Professor at the University of Florida, Department of Pharmacology and Therapeutics and the Diabetes Institute.
 His research focuses on using human stem cells to generate novel sources of beta cells for transplantation and to model human T1D in a dish.

 Juan Alvarez is a Gateway Award Recipient and an Assistant Research Professor in the Division of Endocrinology, Diabetes and Metabolism at the University of Miami Miller School of Medicine.
 Currently he is investigating the pathways by which thyroid hormones regulates skeletal muscle physiology and the role of type-2 deiodinase in muscle biology and its importance to plasma T3 pool.